Battery Management System Malfunction Mazda

 Why do Mazdas require a Q85 EFB battery?

-Because Mazdas use the battery for the auto start/stop function.
-Q85 EFB batteries are the best for repetitive engine start / stop functions.
-Look at the life cycles between wet, EFB, and AGM batteries.
+Because Mazdas uses the battery for the auto start/stop function, EFB batteries are the best for repetitive engine start/stop functions.
+Compare the life cycles of wet, EFB, and AGM batteries.

 Typical values.